 Our Mission

-At Triada Theatre Company, we believe in the transformative power of play and theatre to inspire learning, reflection, and growth.
+At tríada, we believe in the transformative power of play and theatre to inspire learning, reflection, and growth.
 Just as children learn naturally through play, we engage adults and communities through immersive theatre experiences, creating safe spaces to explore mental well-being, self-confidence, self-image, and complex emotional challenges.
+Furthermore, we integrate arts and science to foster innovation and high-level creativity

 1. Emotional abuse in women – raising awareness, empowering survivors, and fostering resilience.